bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 [an implementation of the R programming language](https://itunes.apple.com/us/app/r-programming-language/id540809637), which will give you the ability to run R on your iOS device.

 If you have internet access but do not hav R installed, then you might want to try [R fiddle](http://www.r-fiddle.org/), which gives you an online (mobile friendly) environment to execute R code.

+If you want to start using R for serious work but don't know how to get started, consider using a **G**raphical **U**ser **I**nterface (GUI) for R.
+The advantage of this is that you can click through the dialogues and understand your process, the program then simply outputs both the results, as well as the underlying code used to produce these result.
+Reading the code produced by the GUI is a very easy way to learn new methods.

+A good GUI for constructing plots and graphics is [GrapheR](http://cran.r-project.org/web/packages/GrapheR/vignettes/manual_en.pdf).

+A more general purpose GUI (as in, it also does modelling) is [Rcmdr](http://socserv.mcmaster.ca/jfox/Misc/Rcmdr/).

 Git